County council: History

-County councils were created by the Local Government Act 1888, largely taking over the administrative functions of the unelected county courts of quarter sessions.
+County councils were created by the Local Government Act 1888 (51 & 52 Vict. c.
+41), largely taking over the administrative functions of the unelected county courts of quarter sessions.
 County councils consisted of councillors, directly elected by the electorate; and county aldermen, chosen by the council itself.
 There was one county alderman for every three councillors (one for every six in the London County Council).
 The first elections to the councils were held at various dates in January 1889, and they served as "provisional" or shadow councils until 1 April, when they came into their powers.
 Elections of all councillors and half of the aldermen took place every three years thereafter.
 The areas over which the councils had authority were designated as administrative counties.
 The writ of the county councils did not extend everywhere: large towns and some historic counties corporate were constituted county boroughs by the same act.
 County borough councils were independent of the council for the county in which they were geographically situated, and exercised the functions of both county and district councils.
 The new system was a major modernisation, which reflected the increasing range of functions carried out by local government in late Victorian Britain.
 A major accretion of powers took place when education was added to county council responsibilities in 1902.
 County councils were responsible for more strategic services in a region, with (from 1894) smaller urban district councils and rural district councils responsible for other activities.
-The Local Government Act 1929 considerably increased the powers of county councils, who took charge of highways in rural districts.
+The Local Government Act 1929 considerably increased the powers of county councils.
+Primarily, the Boards of Guardians were abolished: workhouses were taken over by the county councils as public assistance institutions, and county councils also assumed responsibility for former poor law infirmaries, and fever hospitals.
+County councils also took charge of highways in rural districts.